vixen-project/vixen/docs/source/using_vixen.rst

 size of your directory, this should take a few seconds.
 Once this is done, you can click on the "View" button on the left pane to view the media.

-If you do not want a project, you may simply click on the "Remove" button remove the project.
-This will remove only the internal metadata, your media will be untouched.
+If you do not need a project anymore, you may simply click on the "Remove" button remove the project.
+This will remove only the metadata, your media will be untouched.

 Note that when the files are indexed the following tags are always available: